JosephHeydorn/MakeCode-Tutorials/docs/projects/Lights-On-At-Dusk.md

 ## Step 1

-Let's start by getting an If-Else statement from the basic tab and dragging it in the forever block.
+Let's start by getting an If-Else block from the basic tab and dragging it in the forever block.

 ```blocks
 basic.forever(function () {